stereolabs/zedxone-ros2/README.md

 The launch file `zedxone.launch.py` uses composition to start a `stereolabs::ZedXOneCamera` component in a ROS 2 container.

-For more information concerning how to leverage ROS 2 Composition, plese refer to the [official documentation](https://docs.ros.org/en/humble/Concepts/Intermediate/About-Composition.html).
+For more information concerning how to leverage ROS 2 Composition, please refer to the [official documentation](https://docs.ros.org/en/humble/Concepts/Intermediate/About-Composition.html).

 ## Node Parameters